kenstone/AngularIsMagic/README.md

 AngularIsMagic
 ==============

-Introduction to AngularJS via My Little Pony

-This is a slide presentation.
+Angular Is Magic is a series of samples, demos, and presentations on AngularJS.